FreeFellow vs Kaplan Schweser CFA Level I: Honest 2026 Comparison

 Out-of-pocket candidate, first attempt

-FreeFellow Fellow ($149) plus the official CFA Institute curriculum (included in your CFA Institute registration).
+FreeFellow Fellow ($149) plus the CFA Institute curriculum (included in your CFA Institute registration).
 Total marginal cost beyond CFA Institute fees: $149.
-This is enough to pass if you put in 250 to 300 hours and use the platform consistently.
+Enough to pass if you put in 250 to 300 hours and use the platform consistently.

 Visual learner who needs video